polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

   image_description: Editing Hyperlambda in Hyper IDE
 faq:
   - q: "What is Hyper IDE?"
     a: "Hyper IDE is Magic's integrated development environment, running in your browser.
-It lets you browse and edit every file on your server, with syntax highlighting and autocomplete for Hyperlambda."
+It lets you browse and edit every file on your cloudlet, with syntax highlighting and autocomplete for Hyperlambda."
   - q: "Can Hyper IDE generate code for me using AI?"
     a: "Yes.
 Write a description of what you want your code to do, select it, and click Generate - or use the 'Where the Machine Creates the Code' bar below the editor.
 The Hyperlambda Generator transforms your English into working Hyperlambda in seconds."
   - q: "Is the AI code generation free?"